 German packaging

-The Packaging Act amendments, which replaced the extended producer responsibility Ordinance on 1 January 2019.
+The Packaging Act (VerpackG) amendments, which replaced the extended producer responsibility Ordinance on 1 January 2019.
 It created the Central Agency Packaging Register (ZSVR).
 To comply with the Packaging Act, you will need to license your packaging with a dual system and register with the LUCID packaging register.

 Any party who places packaging filled with goods on the German market (producers/initial distributors).
 It must register with the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ‘ZSVR’) in the LUCID Packaging Register and list their packaging type(s).
 Starting 1 July 2022, this obligation applies regardless of the type of packaging for producers of